 "has always been taken ... to treat such assignments as 'proposals'.
 All of the Justices enjoy a constitutional commission for the performance of their duties.
-Famously, Justice Starke not infrequently obliged his tipstaff to 'pull up my Chair' in appeals for which he had not been rostered to sit".
+Famously, Justice Starke not infrequently obliged his tipstaff to 'pull up my chair' in appeals for which he had not been rostered to sit".
 64

 Occasionally, the Full Court will sit on appeals with only three Justices, as was common when there was a considerable backlog of appeals that had been brought directly to the HCA, as of right at that time, from the Supreme Court of Nauru.
-65 Like the UKSC, the precedential force of a decision of the HCA given by a panel of three Justices will tacitly be less than that of a panel of seven Justices, although the same general criteria will be employed in deciding whether to overrule the earlier decision.
-66
+Like the UKSC, the precedential force of a decision of the HCA given by a panel of three Justices will tacitly be less than that of a panel of seven Justices, although the same general criteria will be employed in deciding whether to overrule the earlier decision.
+Like the UKSC will be employed in deciding whether to overrule the